Please login to your Sampan Travel account.

 WW2, Aung San andThe Road to Independence

 Following Saya San, most organised dissent was instigated by monks and students, both against colonial rule and in response to Indian and Chinese immigration.
-The latter referred to each other as thakin, ‘master’, as a way of stating their claim to be the true masters of the country.
-Their first major protests erupted in 1938-38, known as the 1300 Revolution due to the date in the Bhuddhist calendar.
+These students referred to each other as thakin - a term for ‘master’ usually reserved for the British - as a way of stating their claim to be the true masters of the country.
+Their first major protests erupted around 1938, known as the 1300 Revolution due to the date in the Bhuddhist calendar.
 Strikes by employees of the Burmah Oil Company led to nationwide protests.
 The British crackdown claimed 33 lives, including 13 unarmed protestors shot dead in Mandalay.

 Aung San, father of Aung San Suu Kyi, was one such thakin.
 He was also the editor of the student newspaper at Rangoon University and president of the All Burma Students’ Union.
 At 26 years old he left with 30 others to Japan, there to seek support for the struggle against colonial rule and to receive military training.
 They returned with the invading Japanese in 1941.
 These 30 former students were now the first troops of the Burmese Independence Army (BIA).

-Under the command of General Slim, with the assistance of the BIA the Allies drove the Japanese out of Burma in 1945.
+Under the command of General Slim, with the assistance of the BIA and the many guerilla forces amongst the Kachin, Chin, and Kachin who had remained loyal to the British, the Allies eventually drove the Japanese out of Burma in 1945.
 In January 1947, General Aung San visited British Prime Minister Clement Atlee at 10 Downing Street and negotiated terms for Burma to gain independence within the year.
-Back in Burma, Aung San met with Shan, Chin, and Kachin leaders (but not the Karen) to sign the Panglong Agreement, bringing them into the independent Union of Burma but also promising that these ethnic races could dictate their own political future if they were unhappy with the situation after a decade.
+Back in Burma, Aung San met with Shan, Chin, and Kachin leaders (but not the Karen with who relations had been sorely tested during the war) to sign the Panglong Agreement, bringing them into the independent Union of Burma but also promising that these ethnic races could dictate their own political future if they were unhappy with the situation after a decade.

 On the 19th of July 1947, an armed group of paramilitaries of Aung San’s political rival U Saw broke into a meeting of the Executive Council chaired by the General, and assassinated him and six of his cabinet ministers, including his older brother Ba Win.
 Aung San was only 32.